Michriko/cz-conventional-changelog-jira-first/README.md

 npm i --save-dev cz-conventional-changelog-jira-first
 ```

-As every commitizen adapter you need to add a refenrece to this adapter in your commitizen config in your package.json
+As every commitizen adapter, you need to add a reference to this adapter in your commitizen config in your package.json
 ```json
 "commitizen": {
   "path": "./node_modules/cz-conventional-changelog-jira-first"